Simplified Technical English

 The international language of many industries is English, and English is the language most used for writing technical documentation.
 However, it is often not the native language of the readers (or even of the authors) of such documentation.
 Many readers have limited knowledge of English, and are easily confused by complex sentence structures and by the number of meanings and synonyms which English words can have.

-ASD-STE100 (Simplified Technical English, or STE) is a controlled language developed in the early eighties (as AECMA Simplified English) to help the users of English-language maintenance documentation understand what they read.
+ASD-STE100 (Simplified Technical English, or STE) is a controlled natural language developed in the early eighties (as AECMA Simplified English) to help the users of English-language maintenance documentation understand what they read.
 It was initially applicable to commercial aviation.
 Then, it became also a requirement for defence projects, including land and sea vehicles.
 As a consequence, today, primary texts of maintenance manuals are mostly written in STE.

 STE was originally developed during the 1980s by ASD’s predecessor, the European Association of Aerospace Industries (AECMA) at the request of the European airline industry.
 While Simplified Technical English was initially developed for commercial aviation, it has since been adopted by other industries, and is used widely internationally as a global standard to improve the comprehensibility, consistency, and translatability of technical documentation.